bowmnath/cis-457-w21/syllabus.md

 | D            |  60%         |
 | F            | <60%         |

+Up to 1 percent extra credit on the final course grade will be awarded for improving video transcripts in ClassTranscribe.
+More details about this will be given in a lecture.

 ## Important Dates

 Deadline to drop with a "W" grade: April 9, 2021, by 5 pm.